sspat/doctrine-nullable-embeddables/README.md

 You can review the contents of this patch in `patch/nullable_embeddables.patch`

+It works by analyzing the types of the properties of the entity and the value-object.
+If the entity property containing the value-object is declared as nullable and none of the value-object's properties that are not declared nullable get null values from the database - then the entity property will be hydrated with the value object.
+All other cases are considered an invalid state based on the provided typing and will result in hydrating to null on the corresponding property of the entity.

 The tradeoffs of this approach will be:
 - You can't update Doctrine directly, only update it with this package
 - You will need PHP 7.4